mittalsukrit/Mathematics-for-Finance/lectures/02-simple-market-model.md

 * Options provide asymmetric payoffs (limited downside, unlimited upside)
 * Options have value due to this asymmetry
 * Strategies combining options and stocks can either increase or decrease risk

-### Looking Ahead

-This framework generalizes to:
-* **Multi-period binomial trees**: Allowing trading at intermediate times
-* **Multiple risky assets**: Portfolio theory and diversification
-* **Continuous time**: Black-Scholes model and stochastic calculus
-* **Complete markets**: Every payoff can be replicated

-The two-period binomial model is the foundation upon which all of mathematical finance is built.
-Master it well!

 </section>